k2name/speedtest-zond/README.md

 1. Install on device nginx+php-fpm
 2. Configure default site
 3. Upload all files to folder with default site
-4. Make systemd unit for file speedtest.py (in folder)
+4. Make systemd unit for file speedtest.py (sample: speedtest.service)
 5. Open web-interface in you browser

 Default login:password is admin:admin